-> That's changed with the new version of the Tile Slim, which costs $30 and has gotten the most improvements in Tile's annual update for the company's key-tracking lineup.
+That's changed with the new version of the Tile Slim, which costs $30 and has gotten the most improvements in Tile's annual update for the company's key-tracking lineup.
 The latest Slim has a new shape, a better alarm and more range.
-It's the tracker to get if you need to keep tabs on the location of a wallet, billfold or purse.
+It's the best key finder to get if you need to keep tabs on the location of a wallet, billfold or purse.

-> Tile Slim specs
+Tile Slim specs

 |Battery||Not replaceable (3 year battery life)|

 Instead of a square, the Tile Slim is now a credit card-sized, 3.4 x 2.1 x 0.1-inch tracker.
 That means slipping the device into your wallet or purse alongside your other cards is even easier.
 Because the Slim spends most of its life out of view, you don't get the design flourishes you'll find on Tile's other trackers.
 But the stark black look is at least appealing and makes the Slim stand out from everything else in your wallet, should you ever need to fish the device out.

 Because the Tile Slim is so, well, slim, there's no way to squeeze in a replaceable battery like the one featured in both the Tile Pro and Tile Mate.
 At least, you should be able to go three years before needing to replace your Slim, according to Tile's specs.